 At the beginning of the series we see Antron and his father Bobby McCray have the standard father-son debate about sport during a meal.
 The conversation is about baseball specifically, which we later learn is the sport Antron hoped to play in the future.
 Their interaction was light and playful but still filled with the typical firm and no-nonsense tone most good fathers are well known for.
 Antron loves and more importantly respects his father and they managed to use this against him too.

 During Antron’s questioning, once the word ‘rape’ is mentioned tensions in the room shoot through the roof and his mother begins to beg for them to stop harassing her son whilst we watch sheer panic fill Antron’s eyes.
 The police escort his mother out of the room for the remainder of her child’s interrogation.
-His father however stays put and attempts to bargain with one of the detectives in private, emphasizing that he knows his son couldn’t have possibly done this.
+His father however stays put and attempts to bargain with one of the detectives in private, emphasising that he knows his son couldn’t have possibly done this.
 The detective responds by asking him if his current employers are aware that he has a criminal record and we watch Bobby cower immediately.
 Next thing you know he’s back in the room ordering his son to say whatever they want him to say so they can leave.
 Antron protests but his dad just gets louder.
 And like any son who believes his father knows better, he listens.

 The statistics of employment for black men with criminal records are abysmal.
 The cycle is a ridiculously well-oiled machine.
-Minimal access to education – no employment without education – resorting to crime in order to survive – arrest – harsher sentencing because of race - no employment with criminal record – repeat.
-The only way this man was able to put food on the table for his family was to lie about his record, which they then used in blackmailing him in order to criminalize his son.
+Minimal access to education – no employment without education – resorting to crime in order to survive – arrest – harsher sentencing because of race - no employment with a criminal record – repeat.
+The only way this man was able to put food on the table for his family was to lie about his record, which they then used in blackmailing him in order to criminalise his son.
 Antron grows to resent his father for what he did as well as for abandoning himself and his mother during the trial, understandably so.
 But the fear Antron felt in that interrogation room was the same fear that drove his father to do something that in retrospect doesn’t make any sense.
 Bobby’s freedom was dangled in front of his eyes in exchange for his son’s.
 As if it was theirs to take in the first place.

 3. “Where’s the line for Patricia?”